Wap3

 wap3 Technologies GmbH is a company with its headquarters in Cologne, Germany.
-It provides wireless applications to operators and consumer. wap3 is a publisher of mobile consumer services and its applications regularly rank among the top-5 in mobile portals.
+It provides wireless applications to operators and consumers. wap3 is a publisher of mobile consumer services and its applications regularly rank among the top-5 in mobile portals.

 To date, wap3 services are available to over 240 million mobile users in 31 countries, running more than 80 commercial implementations in 10 different languages.
 Wap3 describes itself as a "partners of choice" for wireless applications in many major mobile portals.